Pinpoint Travel Health

 Drink spiking and credit card fraud

 There is a risk of drink spiking and credit card fraud.
 Victims have described waking up with no memory of what happened and discovering large amounts of money billed to their credit card.
-Make sure your drinks cannot be tampered with by:
+Risks are higher in all entertainment and nightlife districts across Japan.
+In particular, the Japanese police have identified the following areas in Tokyo as high-risk zones:

 • not accepting drinks from strangers